 Brian's Guide to Investing and Stock

 From time to time people ask me where I invest my money and why.
 This web page is meant to explain my philosophy.
+You can also click on this movie below to see my philosophy:

 Here are a few principles I invest by: